dockstore/dockstore/_docs/best-practices.md

 s:license: https://www.apache.org/licenses/LICENSE-2.0
 ```

+For WDL descriptors, see the [WDL documentation](https://software.broadinstitute.org/wdl/documentation/spec#metadata-section) for how to define metadata.
+See [this](https://github.com/ga4gh/dockstore/blob/1.5.0-alpha.4/dockstore-webservice/src/test/resources/metadata_example2.wdl#L194) for an example which defines author, email, and description metadata.

 ### Extended Example

 For those that are highly motivated, it is also possible to annotate your tool with a much larger amount of metadata.
 This example includes EDAM ontology tags as keywords (allowing the grouping of related tools), hints at hardware requirements in order to use the tool, and a few more metadata fields.